The link between Parkinson’s and boxing: Fighting off symptoms

 How are Parkinson's and boxing related?

-Research is limited but boxers and their caregivers have noticed major improvements in their symptoms.
-One particular boxer Richard Ross started off with tremors a shuffling gait and sleeping problems; however after consistent attendance he is feeling stronger more flexible and more confident.
+Research is limited, but boxers and their caregivers have noticed major improvements in their symptoms.
+One particular boxer, Richard Ross (click to read Richard's story), started off with tremors, a shuffling gait, and sleeping problems; however, after consistent attendance he is feeling stronger, more flexible, and more confident.
 The classes also offer a chance for caregivers to connect and feel supported.

 What's the class like?

 Rock Steady Boxing in Indianapolis pioneered the idea of combining Parkinson's and boxing for a therapeutic and motivational workout.
 Reid Health was the first hospital affiliate for Rock Steady Boxing and the model has since been adopted at many gyms throughout the country.